-If you want to transform your life in 2017, then the first step is planning and writing down what your goals are for the year.
+If you want to transform your life, then the first step is planning and writing down what your goals are for the year.

 To get started, ask yourself:

 “What do I want my life to look like 12 months from now?”

 Here is an opportunity to have some fun, because you get to dream BIG and really stretch yourself.

 What will get your juices flowing, get you leaping out of bed each day and take you to where you want to be at the end of the year?